cosmointeractive/pagestudio.framework/README.md

 ## Installation

-* Download PIP and extract
+* Download PageStudio.framework and extract
 * Navigate to `application/config/config.php` and fill in your `base_url`
 * You are ready to rock!
 Point your browser to your `base_url` and hopefully see a welcome message.